kishorekanala/VehicleSim/VehicleSystemsReports/VehicleLightingSystem/VehicleLightingSystem.md

 These lamps are deactivated when turn signal lever is brought to normal position or lane transition completion is detected

+#### High Beam, Low Beam Lamps
+High beam lamps are of low intensity and illuminate a shorter distance in front of the vehicle.
+Low beam lamps are of high intensity and illuminate greater distance.

 ## Hardware and Software for Vehicle Lighting system